“The important thing is to never stop questioning.” – Albert Einstein

 Skills that require children to work scientifically are embedded into lessons to ensure that they are being developed throughout the children’s personal learning journey.
 New vocabulary and challenging concepts are also introduced through direct teaching.
 This is developed through the years, in-keeping with the projects that we teach.
 Teachers have a sound knowledge of the science curriculum and demonstrate how to use scientific equipment.
 Teachers often find opportunities to develop children’s understanding of their surroundings by accessing outdoor learning and workshops with experts.

 Year 5 and 6 children have the opportunity to take part in an internal Science Fair which is led by their respective class teachers every year.
 The children are able to work in small groups or on their own to plan, create and present investigations/projects to staff over a period of time.
 Then parents are invited in on designated afternoon to see and take part in the projects.
 During this time a small number of children are selected to take their investigations to the local Ealing Science Fair held at The Ellen Wilkinson School.
-In recent years we have been very successful as a school, the children really rise to the challenge and last year Orla Connolly won the overall prize for best project!

 We also have many inspiring STEM ambassadors who come in and talk to our children about their possible future careers.
 Many of them are Hobbayne parents/carers which only adds to the excitement children feel when hearing about their current projects.